Cantos of the Hands

 In whatever we touch, whatever we feel,

-we leave traces of ourseves.
+we leave traces of ourselves.

 Our magical fingers cast spells,